-Download Sports Injury & Concussion Safety Tips PDF
+Download Sports Injury & Concussion Safety Tips PDF (English)

 Concussions are the most common brain injuries sustained in sports.
 Concussions are a type of traumatic brain injury (TBI) caused by a blow or jolt to the head.
 Concussions can be mild or severe and interfere with the way the brain normally works.
 The good news is that most concussions are preventable.
 Learn more with these tips for preventing and managing concussions.